-There’s so much information around nowadays that I ignore most of it.
+There’s so much information around today that I ignore most of it.
 I’m not alone.
 There are very few non-business emails I receive that I actually read.
-Again, I’m not alone.

 This from Seth Godin: